g8os/EFBD/docs/nbd/backup.md

 The backup module allows you to [export](#export) a [snapshot][snapshot] of a [vdisk][vdisk] onto a storage server in a secure (encrypted) and efficient (deduped) manner.
 In production and for most purposes the storage server is assumed to be an FTP server.
 This [snapshot][snapshot] can than be restored (see: [import](#import)) at a later time as a new [vdisk][vdisk] or to overwrite an existing [vdisk][vdisk].

 All blocks stored for a given [snapshot][snapshot] are deduped, and the deduped map is stored in the `/backups` subdir, mapping all (block) indices to the deduped block's hashes.
-The deduped map as well as the deduped blocks are compressed AND encrypted.
+The deduped map as well as the deduped blocks are compressed and optionally encrypted.
 The compression happens first and can be done using either the default faster and safer [LZ4][lz4] algorithm, or the slower but stronger [XZ][xz] compression algorithm.
-Once the content is compressed it is encrypted using the [AES stream cipher][aes] algorithm in [GCM mode][gcm] using the user-configured private (32 byte) key.
-When [importing](#import) a [snapshot][snapshot] decryption happens first, and decompression second, the reverse process of [exporting](#export).
+Once the content is compressed it can be encrypted using the [AES stream cipher][aes] algorithm in [GCM mode][gcm] using the user-configured private (32 byte) key.
+When [importing](#import) a [snapshot][snapshot], decryption happens first if needed, and decompression second (or first if no decryption was needed), the reverse process of [exporting](#export).

 This document explains how backups are created and used, giving a lot of detailed and technical information.
 If you are simply interested in creating a backup (snapshot) please refer to zeroctl's [export (vdisk) command][export].
 If you already have a backup (snapshot) available, and wish to just restore it as a (new) [vdisk][vdisk], please refer to zeroctl's [import (vdisk) command][import].